bbmokhtari/django-translations/docs/guide/querysets.rst

 Translate the queryset relations
 ================================

-To translate some relations of the queryset use the :meth:`~translations.querysets.TranslatableQuerySet.translate_related` method.
+To translate some queryset relations use the :meth:`~translations.querysets.TranslatableQuerySet.translate_related` method.
 It translates the :ref:`translatable fields \
 <specify-fields>` of the queryset relations in the evaluation.
-It accepts some relations which determines the relations of the queryset to translate.
+It accepts some relations which determines the queryset relations to translate.

 .. testsetup:: guide_translate_related